top of page

 You will be picked up from a central location in Buxton and taken to the start of the walk in the Upper Dove Valley.
 We will spend the day walking through a landscape that has developed over thousands of years and stopping at a number of points en route.

-The tour will have a maximum of 6 participants and will involve walking approximately 9 miles.
-It will give you the chance to look in depth at what seems to be a familiar landscape.
+The tour will have a maximum of 7 participants and will involve walking approximately 9 miles.
+It will give you the chance to look in depth at what may seem to be a familiar landscape.
 Most of the walk (80%) will be on tarmac, but there are some elements that involve trackways and farm tracks, and a single short but strenuous climb.
 There are also several stiles and gateways to be negotiated, and there may be livestock in fields.

 The walk ends in Hartington, where you will be picked up and transported back to Buxton.